fonyango/fonyango/README.md

 ## About Me

-- Experiened AI Developer: I have experience in Data Analytics and Machine Learning.
+- AI Developer: I have experience in Data Analytics and Machine Learning.
 Talk to me about Intelligent Chatbots, Credit Scoring, Object Detection, Web Scrapping, and Natural Language Processing.

 - Technical Writer: I write user guides, story guides, user manuals and API documentations for software products.
 I also write about machine learning on my [personal blog](https://yourdataguy.org) to help democratize AI knowledge to many people.